RESOStandards/reso-certification-help/docs/recipients.md

 A **Contact RESO** button on this page allows you to send an email to certification@reso.org.

-Once you have read and agreed terms and conditions, check the box to confirm and select **Proceed**.
+Once you have read and agreed to RESO's Terms and Conditions, check the box to confirm and select **Proceed**.

-Your Web API Core Endorsement will then be issued and your report will be published.
+Your Web API Core Endorsement will then be issued, and your report will be published.